The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Introduction

 \subsection{Organization}

-The rest of this paper is organized as follows.
-Section~\ref{sec:prelimin-notation} reviews some important statements and introduces the notation used.
-The symbolic formulae of differentiation and its inversion are presented in Section~\ref{sec:differentiation}.
-The algorithmic discussion and complexity analysis are also given there.
-Section~\ref{sec:nearby-logarithm} applies the invertibility condition to construct the nearby matrix logarithm on $\so_n$.
-The numerical experiments on differentiations and their results are presented in Section~\ref{sec:experiments}.
+The rest of this paper is organized as follows. \Cref{sec:prelimin-notation} reviews some important statements and introduces the notation used.
+The symbolic formulae of differentiation and its inversion are presented in \Cref{sec:differentiation}.
+The algorithmic discussion and complexity analysis are also given there. \Cref{sec:nearby-logarithm} applies the invertibility condition to construct the nearby matrix logarithm on $\so_n$.
+The numerical experiments on differentiations and their results are presented in \Cref{sec:experiments}.